Here's the information you need to contact the editors of Family Practice Management about potential articles:

 If you incorporate previously published material into your article -- a table from another source, for instance -- please label it clearly with its source and add a prominent note saying "COPYRIGHTED MATERIAL; PERMISSION REQUIRED."
 We prefer to ask permission to reprint such material ourselves.

-Before we make a decision about whether to accept your manuscript for publication, we will need you and your co-authors to complete a release form transferring copyright of the article to the AAFP and a conflict of interest disclosure.
-Both forms are included in a single PDF(3 page PDF).
+Before we make a decision about whether to accept your manuscript for publication, we will need you and your co-authors to complete a conflict of interest disclosure and a release form transferring copyright of the article to the AAFP.
+Both forms are included in a single PDF(7 page PDF).
 Please print and complete these forms and fax them to FPM at the same time you submit your manuscript (see "Getting in Touch with FPM").

 Our review process involves two steps.
 Each manuscript goes through an in-house review, during which the editors evaluate its suitability for FPM and its editability.
 Manuscripts that pass this review are then sent for peer review.
 We may reject a manuscript or ask the authors to revise it after either review stage, but we can formally accept manuscripts for publication only after they have made it through both stages.
 If no revisions are required, the process from submission to acceptance or rejection typically takes eight weeks.